Vauxoo/odoo-scaffold/README.rst

 README
 ======

-This module python is a tool to openerp developers that permit to generate a new openerp modules from the command line indicating only a few arguments.
+This module python is a tool to Odoo developers that permit to generate a new Odoo modules from the command line indicating only a few arguments.
 Some features are:

- - Create a new openerp module structure and basic files.
+ - Create a new Odoo module structure and basic files.
- - Let to add initial data to a new module (using csv2xml) for company data initilization openerp modules.
+ - Let to add initial data to a new module (using csv2xml) for company data initilization Odoo modules.
- - Let to expand a customize easly your openerp module by append new models and wizard files.
+ - Let to expand a customize easly your Odoo module by append new models and wizard files.
- - Permit create the openerp module inside an existing launchpad branch.
-This way you can add youre new module easly to a openerp addons repository automactly.
+ - Permit create the Odoo module inside an existing github branch.
+This way you can add youre new module easly to a Odoo addons repository automactly.

 This is a practical way to work with a client.
-The client can create a new openerp module to be developed by running this tool time saver and also reduce in a big way the human errors.
+The client can create a new Odoo module to be developed by running this tool time saver and also reduce in a big way the human errors.

 Download
 --------

-This python module is hosted on launchpad.net repository branch.
+This python module is hosted on github repository branch.
 Can be downloaded by running this command::

-    bzr branch lp:vauxoo-private/oerpmodule
+    git clone git@github.com:Vauxoo/odoo-scaffold.git

 Dependencies
 ------------